johannacarolinep/watercolour-school/README.md

 ![Materials page list](documentation/feature-materials-list-desktop.png)

 ##### Nested list in the 3rd list item
 The third list item, "Watercolour Paints" contains a nested list of the specific paints recommended for the course.
-This list is styled differently as to create more visual interest on the page.
+This list is styled differently to create more visual interest on the page.
 ![Materials page nested list](documentation/feature-materials-nested-list-desktop.png)

 #### Page outro
 Lastly, to provide a more natural ending to the page, the list is followed by a brief outro text.
-In order to differentiate the page outro from the list items, it has a thich dotted border.
+To differentiate the page outro from the list items, it has a thick dotted border.
 ![Materials page outro](documentation/feature-materials-outro-desktop.png)

 ---